Atlanta Traumatic Brain Injury Attorneys

 After an accident in which a blow to the head is suspected, a physician might send a TBI patient for an imaging study of the brain.
-Computerized tomography (CT) and magnetic resonance imaging (MRI) are two of the most common types of imaging used to seek evidence of traumatic brain injury, bleeding or swelling, or other brain-related problems.
+Computerized tomography (CT) and magnetic resonance imaging (MRI) are two of the most common types of imaging used to seek evidence of TBI, bleeding or swelling, or other brain-related problems.

 The difficulty with using imaging alone to prove TBI is that many mild brain injuries don't show up on imaging scans.
 This is especially likely when the injury was caused not by a blow to the head, but by the force of the brain "rattling around" inside the skull, such as during whiplash.
 Imaging and studies of the patient's symptoms should be used together to establish whether a TBI has occurred and how it is affecting the patient's life.